BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-The first boundary condition (BC) in ~\eqref{eq:korhonen_multisegment_nucleation} enforces stress continuity at inter-segment junctions, specifically at $x = x_r$.
+The first BC in Eq.~\eqref{eq:korhonen_multisegment_nucleation} enforces stress continuity at inter-segment junctions, specifically at $x = x_r$.
 The second BC addresses atomic flux conservation at these junctions, while the third BC applies to blocking terminal boundaries $x = x_b$, ensuring zero atomic flux.
 The inward unit normal direction at the interior junction node $x_r$ on segment $ij$ is represented by $n_r$.
-The initial condition (IC) specifies that the initial stress distribution in segment $ij$ is given by $\sigma_{ij,T}$.
+The IC specifies that the initial stress distribution in segment $ij$ is given by $\sigma_{ij,T}$.

-In multisegment interconnect trees, void nucleation occurs at the cathode node when the steady-state nucleation stress surpasses the critical stress $\sigma_{crit}$.
-The moment this happens marks the nucleation time, denoted as $t_{nuc}$.
-Beyond this time, $t > t_{nuc}$, the void enlarges and the dynamics of stress evolution diverge from those observed during the nucleation phase.
-Once nucleated, the stress at the interface of the void dramatically drops to zero due to a significant stress gradient~\cite{Sukharev:tdmr}.
-For the segment of the interconnect where the void originates, the equations applicable in the post-voiding phase are outlined in~\eqref{eq:korhonen_equation_single_wire_postvoid}~\cite{Sukharev:tdmr}.
-This equation presumes the $x=0$ node as the cathode node where the void forms.
-Should a void nucleate at $x=L$, the boundary conditions (BCs) are adjusted to reflect this scenario.

-The equation described posits that the void interface possesses an effective thickness, $\delta$, which is negligible relative to other dimensions within the interconnect tree.
+In multi-segment interconnect trees, void nucleation occurs at the cathode when the steady-state nucleation stress surpasses the critical stress $\sigma_{crit}$.
+This moment marks the nucleation time, denoted as $t_{nuc}$.
+Beyond this time, $t > t_{nuc}$, the void enlarges and the dynamics of stress evolution diverge from nucleation phase.
+Once nucleated, the stress at the interface of the void dramatically drops to zero~\cite{Sukharev:tdmr'16}.
+For the segment where the void originates, the equations applicable in the post-voiding phase are outlined in Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid}~\cite{Sukharev:tdmr'16}, which presumes the $x=0$ node as the cathode where the void forms.
+Should a void nucleate at $x=L$, the BCs are adjusted to reflect this scenario.
+Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid} posits that the void interface possesses an effective thickness, $\delta$, which is negligible relative to other dimensions within the interconnect tree.
 The examination of stress following void formation counts time, $t$, starting from the nucleation time, $t_{nuc}$.
 It is assumed that the initial stress distribution at this stage corresponds to the stress levels at the moment of void nucleation.
 This methodology facilitates the simulation of stress evolution within a single confined wire subsequent to the occurrence of void nucleation.